d12frosted/elpa-mirror/gnu/vertico-readme.txt

 Vertico provides a minimalistic vertical completion UI, which is based on the default completion system.
 By reusing the default system, Vertico achieves full compatibility with built-in Emacs commands and completion tables.
-Vertico is pretty bare-bone and only provides a minimal set of commands.
-The code base is less than 500 lines of code.
-Additional optional enhancements can be provided externally by complementary packages.
+Vertico is pretty bare-bone and comes with only a minimal set of commands.
+The code base is small (~500 lines of code without whitespace and comments).
+Additional enhancements can be installed separately via complementary packages.

 * Features